meepstertron/voting-app/README.md

 # Voting App

 Welcome to the Voting App!
-This project is designed to provide a simple and efficient way to create and manage polls.
+This project is designed to provide a simple and efficient way to create and share polls.

 ## Features